 After a short stay in Milan, we were off to Lake Como.
 We stayed on the Lecco side of the lake in a town call Pare.
 We stayed in such a wonderful, family run hotel with the most incredible lake and mountain view from our room.
 I loved getting lost in this natural wonder.
 Pare itself was very quiet, we had an afternoon of walking around and it seemed like we were the only ones there…. the next day we hopped on a bus to the centre of the lake and visited the town of Bellagio – my favourite part – it was so humbling just taking everything in.
 We visited the gardens, had lunch on the lake before taking a ferry over to Varenna for gelato and some more breathtaking scenery.

 Florence was the 4th city on our list and one I was really looking forward to visiting.
 I can confirm it didn’t disappoint!
-I could not believe our luck when we arrived at our apartment, situated in the centre of Florence with the most incredible view of the Duomo which I was in complete awe of the whole time we were there.
+I could not believe our luck when we arrived at our apartment, situated in the centre of Florence with the most incredible view of the Duomo which I was in complete awe of.
 On our first night there, we just sat on the sofa gazing out the window for a good 10 minutes or so.
 Florence is full of colour, art and history – not to mention the incredible food – basically what Italy is all about!
 We visited the two main galleries; Uffizi GallerY and Galleria dell’Accademia.
 I was so impressed by both but if I had to pick one, Michaleangelos “David” stole the show for me.
-One of the highlights has to be the food market ‘Mercato Centrale’ – a buzzing atmosphere, amazing fresh food, anything you could fancy was in the market!
+One of the highlights has to be the food market ‘Mercato Centrale’.
+A buzzing atmosphere, amazing fresh food, anything you could fancy was in the market!
 I also loved climbing the bell tower and the top of the hill for the great views of this beautiful city.

 What an incredible trip it was… so grateful for the experience and chance to visit all the amazing places with the best company.